Meet Our Residents

 Lake Erie College of Osteopathic Medicine

-I am a first year Pediatrics Resident at CCF.
+I am a second year Pediatrics Resident at CCF.
 I graduated from Lake Erie College of Osteopathic Medicine.
 I chose Cleveland Clinic Children’s for residency not only for its diverse patient population but also for the complexity of patients that is introduced very early on in our career, creating an infinite potential to learn.
 Outside of the hospital, I love to hike and explore nature.
 I am very excited about what Cleveland has to offer for next three years, inside and outside the hospital!

 Nawras Habash, MD